TheEliForbes/cronus-monitoring/README.md

         5.2 `./defineTickTasks.sh`

-        5.2.1 -- If 5.2 doesn't work, run the commands below.

-        5.2.2 `./connectToKapacitorContainer.sh`

-        5.2.3 `chmod +x TICKscripts/defineTasks.sh`

-        5.2.4 `cd TICKscripts`

-        5.2.5 `./defineTasks.sh`

 6. You can also allow access to Grafana from an externally facing IP/Port combination.

          ./portForwardGrafana.sh "ip" "port"

-    > This gives one the ability to set the stack up on a machine that does not have a Graphical User Interface (GUI).
+    > This is optional, but gives one the ability to set the stack up on a machine that does not have a Graphical User Interface (GUI).

 ## Usage